Stage Management, Lighting & Electrics, Sound & Scenic Crafts.

 Independent learning includes hours engaged with essential reading, case study preparation, assignment preparation and completion etc. Scheduled sessions may vary slightly depending on the module.

-Average class size: The annual cohort size is usually 22-24 students.
-Classes are normally mainly taught in groups of 5 or 6, with occasional group session of up to 12 students .
+Average class size: The annual cohort size is usually 22-24 students across the FdA and BA (Hons) programmes.
+Classes are normally mainly taught in groups of 5 or 6, with occasional group sessions of up to 12 students.
+FdA and BA students are usually taught together for the majority of classes.

 Placement learning: The programme includes a placement element.
 Students will normally spend a total minimum of three weeks on placement with a professional production company or organisation.
 The placement is arranged by negotiation between the student, the course tutor and the placement organisation with due regard to the student’s profile, and other course commitments.